 Most importantly – educate your clients

-The client does not know (most of the time) how much work has to be done in order to make a good API which is reliable, works properly and responds with informative error messages.
+The client does not know (most of the time) how much work has to be done in order to make a good API that is reliable, works properly and responds with informative error messages.

-He needs to know that an API is like a car engine - without a good one, the car will look good, but work horribly.
-You have to invest a lot of time for the API to work as expected and be well documented, so that the support team (be it you or someone else) will know exactly what they are working on.
+He needs to know that an API is like a car engine – without a good one, the car will look good but work horribly.
+You have to invest a lot of time for the API to work as expected and be well documented so that the support team (be it you or someone else) will know exactly what they are working on.

 Educate the clients often, remind them that behind each feature there is an API doing all the heavy lifting.